Madball

-Madball is an American New York hardcore band formed in New York City, that originated in the late 1980s as a side project of Agnostic Front.
-The band developed after Agnostic Front's front man Roger Miret would let his younger half-brother Freddy Cricien take the microphone and perform lead vocals during Agnostic Front shows.
+Madball is an American New York hardcore band.
+Originated in the late 1980s as a side project of Agnostic Front, the band developed after Agnostic Front's vocalist Roger Miret would let his younger half-brother Freddy Cricien take the microphone and perform lead vocals during Agnostic Front shows.
+Following Agnostic Front's 1992 disbandment, Madball became the members' main project and many became a part of the band who were never in Agnostic Front.
+They have released nine studio albums and four EPs.

 History

 Madball was founded in 1988 and featured most of Agnostic Front's members.
-Madball consisted of Agnostic Front's vocalist Roger Miret on bass, Vinnie Stigma on guitar, Will Shepler on drums, and then 12-year-old vocalist Freddy Cricien, Roger Miret's younger half-brother.
+Madball consisted of Agnostic Front's vocalist Roger Miret on bass, Vinnie Stigma on guitar, Will Shepler on drums, and then 12-year-old vocalist Freddy Cricien, Miret's younger half-brother.
 Madball's first few performances consisted of previously unused Agnostic Front songs.
 Madball's first release was the Ball of Destruction EP in 1989.
 After years of playing regional shows in and around the New York area, a second guitarist, Matt Henderson, joined the band.
 By then, they recorded and released the EP, Droppin' Many Suckers, for Wreck-Age Records.
-One year later, Roger Miret left the band and was replaced by bass player Jorge "Hoya Roc" Guerra — a good friend of Freddy Cricien — who was looking for a new band as his band, Dmize, was breaking up.
+One year later, Miret left the band and was replaced on bass by Jorge "Hoya Roc" Guerra — a good friend of Freddy Cricien — who was looking for a new band as his band, Dmize, was breaking up.
 The new incarnation of the band was signed by Roadrunner Records in 1994 and released a pair of full-lengths; Set It Off in 1994 and Demonstrating My Style in 1996.
 Touring steadily, the band built a sizable fan base outside their hometown.

 1995 saw the band participating in the N.Y.H.C. documentary.
-Extensive interviews were conducted with Freddy as well as a performance on July 29, 1995 at the now-defunct "Coney Island High".
+Extensive interviews were conducted with Freddy as well as a performance on July 29, 1995, at the now-defunct "Coney Island High".
 Freddy's brother, Roger, broke several vertebrae in his back at that show, requiring him to be in traction for the better part of a year.

 Consisting of Cricien, Henderson, Guerra, and new drummer John Lafata (former drummer in Neglect), the band recorded Look My Way, which was released in early 1998.
 Hold It Down followed two years later.
 The band announced their dissolution in 2001 but decided to reform in late 2002 with a new line-up featuring Brian "Mitts" Daniels and Rigg Ross.
 They began touring and recording at the end of 2002.
 Since then, Madball has come out with: Best of Madball in 2003, N.Y.H.C.
 EP (EP) in 2004, Legacy in 2005, and Infiltrate The System in 2007.
 In 2009, Rigg Ross left to join Skarhead and was replaced by Ben Dussault.